chenzhiw/sacak-lcp/README.md

 ## Introduction

 SACA-K+LCP \[1\] extends the optimal suffix sorting algorithm SACA-K [2] to also compute the LCP array for a string in linear time using O(\sigma \log n) bits of additional space (workspace).
-In practice, SACA-K+LCP uses 10KB additional space for strings from ASCII alphabet.
+In practice, SACA-K+LCP uses 10KB of additional space for strings from ASCII alphabet.

 ## Build requirements

 An ANSI C Compiler (e.g. GNU GCC)

 ## API

 ```c
 /** @brief computes the suffix and LCP arrays of string s[0..n-1] in {0..255}^n
  *